Gonzaga University: Inaugural class

 Construction was delayed until 1886, and the school opened in 1887 with Father James Rebmann serving as the first Father Superior and seven boys enrolled.
 They were taught by 17 faculty, made up of Jesuit priests and Jesuits in training, scholastics.
 By the end of the year, more students enrolled, and two were expelled, ending the year with a student body of 18 boys, all white.
 Father Joseph Joset, a Jesuit missionary, attempted to enroll two native American boys but was rebuffed due to the whites-only policy.
-Father Rebmann told Joset that the school was only open to "Americans," which he did not consider Indians to be.
+Father Rebmann told Joset that the school was only open to "Americans", which he did not consider Indians to be.
 Non-Catholic boys were also rejected, at least in the college's first years.

-The students who had been expelled might have run afoul of rules against offenses like theft, disobedience, impurity, or bans on alcohol and tobacco.
-The boys were supervised at all times, and not allowed off-campus without a chaperone present.
-They woke at 5:30 AM, and worked continuously until lights out at 8:30 PM.
+Expelled students might have run afoul of rules against offenses like theft, disobedience, impurity, or bans on alcohol and tobacco.
+The boys were supervised always and not allowed off-campus without a chaperone.
+They woke at 5:30 AM, and worked until lights out at 8:30 PM.
 Students attended Mass six days a week, twice on Sundays, and faced often daunting advancement exams.
 The school was divided into a Preparatory section for elementary school-age boys, an Academic section with Third, Second, and First divisions, and an upper-division like a liberal arts college, for Poetry, Rhetoric and Philosophy.
 In the second year, enrollment began with 35 boys, 27 of whom were still attending at year's end.
 By 1890, three of the original 17 faculty members remained.
 The original Father Superior was followed by Father Charles Mackin, who was replaced in 1891 by Father John Baptist Rene.
 He served until 1893 and was replaced by Father Leopold Van Gorp.

-Students were not allowed to advance to higher forms except upon passage of rigorous examinations.
-Examinations were rigorous and overseen by the Prefect of Studies.
-The examinations were so difficult that students would sometimes become very ill from anxiety while preparing for them and some students withdrew rather than face them.
+Students were not allowed to advance to higher classes except upon passage of rigorous examinations that were overseen by the Prefect of Studies.
+Students might become sick from anxiety while preparing and some withdrew rather than face the exams.

 Gonzaga conferred its first Bachelor of Arts degrees to two students.
-A four-story building was planned in 1897, and opened in 1899 as the New Gonzaga.
+A four-story building was planned in 1897, which opened in 1899 as the New Gonzaga.
 In 1892, with an enrollment of 50 boys, football, called "college-down", was first played at Gonzaga on Thanksgiving Day.
 The same year, Gonzaga added a new dormitory, and a wood-framed St. Aloysius Church, and the campus got electric power service for the first time.